Korean Wedding Traditions

 Modern Ceremonies: Where Tradition Gets a Playlist Update

-Today’s Korean weddings blend traditions like a master DJ mixing beats.
-The typical ceremony opens with both mothers carrying candles-red for the bride’s family lineage, blue for the groom’s bloodline-meeting at the altar to light a unity candle.
-It’s beautiful symbolism wrapped in practical fire safety concerns (one venue required flame-retardant hanbok after an incident we don’t talk about).
+Today’s Korean weddings blend traditions like a master DJ mixing beats, similar to how Chinese couples balance ancient customs with modern sensibilities.
+The typical ceremony opens with both mothers carrying candles, red for the bride’s family lineage, blue for the groom’s bloodline, meeting at the altar to light a unity candle.
+It’s beautiful symbolism wrapped in practical fire safety concerns (some venues now require flame-retardant hanbok after various incidents).

 Traditional Korean couples barely touched in public; modern couples navigate between grandma’s sensibilities and Instagram expectations.
 The result?
 Quick pecks that photograph well but won’t scandalize the elders.
-One clever couple practiced their “camera angle kiss” for weeks, achieving maximum romantic impact with minimum actual contact.
+Clever couples practice their “camera angle kiss” for weeks, achieving maximum romantic impact with minimum actual contact.

 Why Your Wedding Outfit Costs More Than a Car (And Nobody Blinks)